ASFHyP3/hyp3-docs/docs/using/downloading.md

 the extraction of the internal directory to a directory named with the full zip file name.
 For many of the products, this combination of directories would result in paths that are longer than can be used with Windows operating systems.

-### Accessing Individual Products
+### Downloading Individual Products

-On Demand products are delivered as zip files for ease of downloading.
-Downloading the full zip file ensures that you have all of the data products as well as auxiliary files and relevant metadata.
+Downloading the full zip file ensures that you have all of the data products as well as auxiliary files and relevant metadata, but some users may not require all of the files included in the product zip archive.

-Some users may not require all of the files included in the product zip archive.
 The contents of the zip files can all be accessed directly.
-Simply replace the .zip at the end of the download URL with the tag for the specific file you want to download.
+Simply replace the `.zip` at the end of the download URL with the tag for the specific file you want to download.

 For example, for the following download URL for an RTC On Demand product:
 `https://d3gm2hf49xd6jj.cloudfront.net/76b1a849-c826-428a-966c-55f8bb88f814/S1A_IW_20250502T135654_DVP_RTC30_G_gpuned_70DD.zip`